weiserlab/wirelessnetworking/about.md

 Preclusion CS5422 and EE5132

-## POLICY REGARDING USING AI TOOLS
+## Policy regarding the use of AI tools

 TBA

-## COURTESY
+## Courtesy

-Parts of the course were adapted from courses previously offered by: Prof. Pat Pannuto (University of California, San Diego), Branden Ghena (Northwestern University), Prof. Prabal Dutta (University of California, Berkeley) and Prof. Mun Choon Chan (National University of Singapore).
+Parts of the course were adapted from courses offered by: Prof. Pat Pannuto (University of California, San Diego), Branden Ghena (Northwestern University), Prof. Prabal Dutta (University of California, Berkeley) and Prof. Mun Choon Chan (National University of Singapore).